jasonracey/PlaylistGrabber/README.md

 # PlaylistGrabber
-Downloads files from a m3u playlist.
+Downloads files from an m3u playlist.